sagemath/sagewiki_to_gh-2022-10-10/MSRItemp.md

    * MR1837670 (2003a:11065) Delaunay, Christophe.
 Heuristics on Tate-Shafarevitch groups of elliptic curves defined over Q. Experiment.
 Math.
 10 (2001), no. 2, 191--196.

+   * Delaunay, Christophe.
+Formes modulaire et invariants de courbes elliptiques d&eacute;finies sur Q.  Th&egrave;se, Universit&eacute; Bordeaux I, 2002.

-   * PDFs of these three papers have been placed in my public directory at MSRI, which I think can be accessed by typing `cd ~bpoonen/Public` at a terminal prompt.
+ * PDFs of these have been placed in Poonen's public directory at MSRI.
+Type `cd ~bpoonen/Public` at a terminal prompt.

 == Iwaniec-Luo-Sarnak ==